sommerc/MN_V1_analysis/README.md

 * `<category>_analysis.py`
 * `<category>_plots.py`

 All scripts reside in the "analysis" folder.
-For convenience the entire computation can be triggered in parallel from a single [entry script](#run)
+For convenience the entire computation can be triggered in parallel from a single [entry script](#run-analysis)

-## Folder structure, settings and analysis parameters:
+## Folder structure, settings and analysis parameters
----

 Settings and parameters are organized in YAML.
 The current pipeline is configured in [analysis_settings.yml](analysis_settings.yml).
 For an more minimal example template see [analysis_settings.template.yml](analysis_settings.template.yml)